 BankUnited has its headquarters in Miami Lakes, Florida and the majority of its branches are in Florida.
 It also has some branches in the New York City metro area.
 You will need to live in one of those two areas to open a CD with BankUnited.

-There are relatively few CD options from BankUnited (just six) and they range in term length from 12 months to 60 months.
+There are relatively few promotional CD options from BankUnited (just six) and they range in term length from 6 months to 36 months.
 Longer CDs have higher interest rates.
 To learn the current interest rates, you should contact a local branch.

 All CDs require a minimum opening deposit of $1,000 and compound interest daily.
 BankUnited will credit the interest to your account.
 You do not have the option to transfer interest to another account.
 If you want to withdraw the interest or the principal, you will need to wait until your CD reaches maturity.